bowmnath/pl-helper-scripts/README.md

 ## License

+The scripts `newuuid.sh` and `reuuid.sh` were not written by me, but they were shared publicly on PrairieLearn's Slack workspace and were clearly meant to be used by anyone who was interested.

-All code in this repository is released open-source under the MIT License.
+All other code in this repository is released open-source under the MIT License.

 ## Updates